 That sounds like a lot of work, but here’s some good news.
 The hustle is digital, which makes your job easier.
 Online marketplaces for independent professionals offer a more simple way to keep your project pipeline full.
 Marketplaces are a way to connect with new clients by creating a profile that matches your skills, experience, and type of work to available projects.
 All you need to do is carve out some time to create the best possible profile.
 Here are our go-to tips.

 Marketplaces will require some information upfront to make sure you meet their criteria.
 For example, when you create a profile for a job marketplace, expect to be asked for any of the following information:

 - Headline or Title*

-- Summary/Description of what you’re looking for in a new position
+- Summary/Description of what you’re looking for in a project

-* = critical element to enable marketplaces’ algorithms that match profiles to projects
+* = critical element that enables a marketplace’s algorithm to match your profile to relevant projects

 2. Optimize Your Profile

 When creating your marketplace profile, the two most important elements to getting matched to relevant projects are your Headline/Title and your skills.

 - Headline/Title: An ideal Headline/Title should briefly describe the services you offer, highlighting any specific expertise.
 Try to describe your skill set rather than just listing a job title.
 Remember, this is one of the first things people will notice when looking at your profile.
 It should be concise and eye-catching.

 Including a few keywords to enhance search engine optimization (SEO) can also be helpful.
 This will make it more likely for your profile to appear when someone searches for those keywords within the marketplace or on a search engine.
 Here are two examples of optimized headlines: